andkrau/NuanceResurrection/README.md

 DMA transfer is implemented as a loop of simple memory copies.
 Transfers to and from control register memory areas will not trigger the standard register behavior that is obtained via load and store commands.
-I could implement this feature but then I'd have to kill you.

-Single and batch mode transfers are allowed but chained DMA transfers are not yet implemented.
+Single and batch mode transfers are allowed, but chained DMA transfers are not yet implemented.

 ### Interrupts

-Interrupts are fully supported but hardware specific interrupts such as VDP interrupts are not emulated.
+Interrupts are fully supported, but hardware specific interrupts such as VDP interrupts are not emulated.
 Comm, timer, VDG and software interrupts should behave as expected.
 Note though that timer, video and audio interrupts (and also VSyncs) are triggered (mostly) at an 'ideal'/PC-based-timing, so that the